chromacruiser/api-compiler/README.md

 ## License

-API Compiler is released under the MIT license.
+API Compiler is released under the GNU Affero General Public License v3.0 license.
 See [LICENSE](./LICENSE) for more details.